Diocese of Sioux City: 1900 to 1950

+1950 to 2000

 During his 22-year-long tenure, Mueller built several new schools, churches, and other parish facilities.
-After Mueller retired in 1970 Pope Paul VI appointed Auxiliary Bishop Frank Greteman of Sioux City as its fourth bishop.
+After Mueller retired as bishop of Sioux City in 1970 Pope Paul VI appointed Auxiliary Bishop Frank Greteman of Sioux City as its fourth bishop.
 The primary focus of his episcopate was Catholic education.
-Greteman retired in 1982.
-In 1983, Pope John Paul II appointed Reverend Lawrence D. Soens as the next bishop of Sioux City.
+Greteman retired as bishop of Sioux City in 1982.

+In 1983, Pope John Paul II appointed Lawrence D. Soens of the Diocese of Davenport as the next bishop of Sioux City.
 While Soens was bishop, he established the Ministry 2000 program, the Priests Retirement Fund, and some youth ministry programs.
-The diocese also mandated that the parishes establish pastoral and finance commissions.

-In 1997, John Paul II named Reverend Daniel DiNardo from the Diocese of Pittsburgh as coadjutor bishop to assist Soens.
-When Soens retired in 1998, DiNardo automatically succeeded him as bishop.
+In 1997, John Paul II named Daniel DiNardo from the Diocese of Pittsburgh as coadjutor bishop to assist Soens.
+When Soens retired as bishop of Sioux City in 1998, DiNardo succeeded him.While bishop, DiNardo oversaw a $14 million capital campaign for the diocese.